persalys/persalys/python/doc/user_manual/graphical_interface/data_model/user_manual_data_model.rst

     .. image:: /user_manual/graphical_interface/getting_started/studyItemContextMenu.png
         :align: center

-  - the **Data model** button of the study window
+  - the **Data set** button of the study window

     .. image:: /user_manual/graphical_interface/physical_model/studyWindowButtons.png
         :align: center

-The creation of a data model adds a new element in the study tree, below the **Data models** section.
+The creation of a data model adds a new element in the study tree, below the **Data sets** section.

 Different actions are available through the context menu of the model (by right click):
   - **Rename**: Rename the model